 This solution was not actually derived here but there is enough information to verify it.
 One question remains unanswered.
 Why did Galileo believe that the catenary was a parabola?
 Mathematics aside, it would have been quite simple to test it experimentally.
 Plot a parabola and try to make a hanging chain fit the curve.
 It will not work.
 Try it.

 Click the image below to see a camparison of four curves.
 The red one is a geometric construction of a hanging chain based on the forces that were described above.
 The slope of each link has a linear relationship with the number of links between there and the center.
 The blue curve is a catenary.
 The green curve is a parabola.
 Finally, we have the real thing, a photograph of my watch chain.
 The corresponding sliders control the length of the red links, the weight of the links, and the parameters for the parabola and catenary.
 At the vertex of each curve is a point that allows it to be dragged.
 Lay them over the photo and over each other.
 The parabola will not fit with anything, but the other three fit quite well.

-The Java animation presented here was created with the Geometers Sketchpad (version 4).
+The animation was created with the Geometers Sketchpad (version 4).
 The original Sketchpad file may be downloaded here:

 Last update: March 16, 2016 ...
 Paul Kunkel email@example.com